 - 2 cups yellow onion, diced

 - 3 cloves garlic, minced

 - 1 tsp. kosher salt

 - 2 14.5-oz. cans diced fire roasted tomatoes, undrained

 - 1 Tbsp. finely grated lemon zest

-Bake at 400 degrees for 45 minutes or until meat is no longer pink.
+- Bake at 400 degrees for 45 minutes or until meat is no longer pink.
 Before serving add the lemon zest and the parsley.
-I like to serve over pasta or risotto.
+I like to serve over pasta, mashed potatoes or polenta.